Nageswar-Sahoo/Computer-Vision-Project/S12/part2/README.md

 2 - Flatten the patches

-3 - Produce lower-dimensional linear embeddings from the flattened patches
+3 - The patches are then unrolled (flattened) and sent for further processing into the network

 4 - Add positional embeddings